 - Nurture talent — support emerging talent and build brand loyalty in the process

 - Define your goals — set your KPIs before you start filming

-YouTube and British Vogue have partnered to launch Vogue Visionaries, a series of masterclasses giving viewers an opportunity to learn from some of the U.K.’s most exciting creative talents.
+YouTube and British Vogue have partnered to launch Vogue Visionaries, a series of masterclasses giving aspiring creatives the opportunity to learn from some of the U.K.’s leading industry talent.